r4plh/r4plh/README.md

 ## Hi there

-My name is Aman Agrawal and I am a student at IIT Roorkee.
-I am into the field of Machine Learning , Deep Learning and AI , likes mathematics.
-I have built projects in this domain and also pocess relavent industry experience in DL/ML/AI.
-I also do technical blog writing on machine learning and deep learning concepts on medium
+Hi, I'm Aman Agrawal!

+I always have a lot to write, when it comes to machine learning and related stuff!
+Mostly you'll find me reading or sharing my learnings on topics related to AI.
+I like to think and solve problems via a First Principles thinking approach.

+I have built projects in the field of NLP and GenAI.
+I have industry experience in the AI domain through my internships in the NLP and GenAI field.
+I believe in the concept of build-in-public, so you'll find me an active guy on platforms like [Medium](https://medium.com/@amannagrawall002), [Twitter](https://x.com/r4plh), and [LinkedIn](https://www.linkedin.com/in/r4plh/) learning and sharing knowledge.

+I write articles on topics related to Data Science, ML/AI on Medium.
+Please feel free to see my work here!
+To connect via mail - amannagrawall002@gmail.com

 Work Experience:

+Machine Learning Intern at [JobTwine](https://www.jobtwine.com/) (Dec 2024 - Present)

-Ex - AI Intern at [Suryavanshi Ventures](https://suryavanshi.io/)
+AI Intern at [Suryavanshi Ventures](https://suryavanshi.io/) (Jan 2024 - July 2024)

-- worked on NLP projects using LLMs in the company.

 📫 Email : amannagrawall002@gmail.com